Here’s some more festival news with new and returning events to see you through to September.

 Sea Change Festival 25th – 26th August

 This little festival, founded by Drift Record Shop, is only on its second year but it’s managed to catch the mood just right.
-An intelligently curated roster of artists will be appearing at several venues round Totnes, including a restored cinema, a sparkling ballroom and a 15th century church are all taking part, as well as DJs to get their own special walled garden in the shadow of Totnes Castle.
-And now Gold Panda headline a special Thurday night party.
+An intelligently curated roster of artists will be appearing at several venues round Totnes, including a restored cinema, a sparkling ballroom and a 15th century church, and DJs will get their own special walled garden in the shadow of Totnes Castle.
+Things to note: Thursday night party.
 Artists appearing include Blanck Mass, Jane Weaver, Amber Arcadas, Hey Colossus and Michael Chapman.
 There are also special guest Q&As, talks and discussions.
 Weekend tickets are £55 and these get you access to all performances.
+There is camping available for an extra charge.
+My recommend: W H Lung.
 Sea Change festival.

 Berkofest Saturday 9th September